 Dealing with other immediate risks and opportunities in the air freight sector as they arise

-As well as the Air Freight Support Scheme set out above, Cabinet authorised funding to be released to respond to urgent and immediate risks and opportunities to support the air freight sector.
+Alongside the International Air Freight Capacity scheme, Cabinet authorised funding to be released to respond to urgent and immediate risks and opportunities to support the air freight sector.
 These are considered on a case by case basis, where there is a high degree of urgency and a strong case for government intervention.
 Enquiries for access to this funding should be made through email@example.com

 NZTE support for immediate export requirements